jonathanschilling/educational_VMEC/README.md

 ## Angle Constraint
 The poloidal angle-like coordinate is a priori not uniquely defined and needs special care.
-The original VMEC from the STELLOPT repo had essentially two options for this.
+The version of VMEC from the STELLOPT repo had essentially two options for this.
 They were alternatively compiled in via the preprocessor flag `_HBANGLE`.

 1. The Hirshman-Breslau explicit spectrally optimized Fourier series (see https://doi.org/10.1063/1.872954 for details) and